Are Emotions Making Your Financial Decisions?

 Easy, right?
 It can be when our emotional and logical brains are in sync with one another.
 The problem with this scenario is that when it comes to money, they rarely are in sync.
 Research shows that 90% of money decisions are made strictly emotionally.
 To be clear, the odds suggest that not every emotional money decision is a poor one.
 However, the most consistently successful money decisions have both an emotional and logical component to them.

-While I don’t have research on what percent of all money decisions don’t serve us well, we do know that 75% of Americans would need to sell something to come up with $1,000.
+While I don’t have research on what percent of all money decisions don’t serve us well, we do know that almost 50% of Americans would need to sell something to come up with $1,000.
 Most of us live hand to mouth, having no significant emergency reserve, much less a nest egg of savings for retirement.
-This strongly suggests that the majority of Americans’ money decisions are made with the rational mind off-line.
+This strongly suggests that the majority of Americans’ money decisions are made with the rational mind offline.
 The logical process described above for creating financial health is hard for most people and almost impossible for some.

 How can we make better money decisions?
-Decades of learning about the brain and money psychology has taught me that it requires a transformative process that integrates our rational thinking and our emotions.
+Decades of learning about the brain and money psychology have taught me that it requires a transformative process that integrates our rational thinking and our emotions.
 One of the strongest metaphors for that process is the transformation of Ebenezer Scrooge that Charles Dickens describes in A Christmas Carol.

 Get proactive about tackling your debt.